 GH 514 (2) Communicating for Healthy Behavior and Social Change: Spring.
 Serves as a practical introduction to the methods and theories used in the development, planning and implementation of communication interventions to promote healthy behavior and social change.
 Participants learn how to describe and analyze behaviors, conduct formative research, design an intervention strategically, write a creative brief to guide materials design, and develop and pretest materials.
 Case studies range from community-level group communication to mass media campaigns, and address a range of health issues, with particular focus on sexual and reproductive health, especially HIV/AIDS.
 Global students only.

-GH 515 (3) Transforming Public Health Surveillance: Spring.
+GH 515 (3) Transforming Public Health Surveillance: Fall.
 Prerequisite: EPI 530.
 Teaches the basic principles of public health surveillance, including the establishment of a public health surveillance program, the collation and analysis of data, and the preparation and distribution of a report.
 Helps students recognize the importance of a direct association between a public health surveillance program and public health action.
 Helps students become familiar with the use of computers in public health surveillance, with public health surveillance systems conducted in developed and developing countries, and with public health surveillance programs as applied to all public health problems involving either infectious or noninfectious diseases in complex emergencies.
 Ethical issues are also considered.
 Cross listed with EPI 515.

 GH 516 (3) Global Perspectives in Parasitic Diseases: Fall.
 Prerequisite: EPI 530 (may be taken concurrently).
 Focuses on prevalent parasitic infections seen in this country as well as those seen primarily abroad.
 Topics include parasite lifecycles, immunology, diagnostic methods, clinical manifestations, treatment and follow up, complications, epidemiology, prevention and control, methods of transmission, and future research priorities.